tothlevente/notes/README.md

 # Notes 📝

 In this application you can save, edit and delete notes.

-The notes are stored encrypted.
+The note can also be stored encrypted in your browser.

 ## Available scripts: